alainatividad/Portfolio-Alyssa-Natividad/README.md

 - Projects section, each image is a link to a previous work done by the developer.
 Each project is a card that can be clicked and when clicked, a description of the project and links to the deployed project and github repository is found.
 And,
 - Contact Me section that lists the ways the developer could be contacted along with their LinkedIn and Github accounts.

-This web application is made using HTML, CSS framework called [Materialize](https://materializecss.com/), and JavaSwcript.
+This web application is made using HTML, CSS framework called [Materialize](https://materializecss.com/), and JavaScript.

 ## Demo